uwsampa/graphbench/benchmark/pgx-oracle/README.md

 [it is separated by tab instead of space, also, it does not have the 'cost']

-Use the convert.java in the parent directory to convert the sample input into the application format.
+Use the Converter.java in the parent directory to convert the tab-separated input into the application format.

 We assume the cost is 1.0 for any edge.